QSong-github/AntiFormer/README.md

 ## Quick start

-If you want to use our model, you can download the pre-trained model from google drive and quickly test it using the antiboy sequence provided by the tutorial.
+If you want to use our model, you can download the pre-trained model from [google drive](https://drive.google.com/file/d/1D-mkFwoJzu7E__vJc3ahnFE4UVGYz4_Q/view?usp=sharing). and quickly test it using the antiboy sequence provided by the tutorial.